STORE Capital Corporation [STOR] – it’s time to buy. Check out key Indicators

 STORE Capital Corporation [NYSE:STOR]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to STORE Capital Corporation [STOR], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For STORE Capital Corporation [STOR] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give STOR an Overweight rating.
-The average 12-month price forecast for this stock is $14.97, with the high estimate being $43.00, the low estimate being $19.00 and the median estimate amounting to $35.00.
-This is compared to its latest closing price of $14.58.
+The average 12-month price forecast for this stock is $16.60, with the high estimate being $43.00, the low estimate being $19.00 and the median estimate amounting to $35.00.
+This is compared to its latest closing price of $15.19.

 Fundamental Analysis of STORE Capital Corporation [STOR]